tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - "Remember That Hiding Secrets Is Hard": Our program is both OpenSource and not compiled.
 Moreover, we do not use any secret-based technique like serial or private key or seed.
-Moreover, this guideline is mostly about commercial-related activites, protecting data that belongs to someone, etc. which is not really our case.
+Moreover, this guideline is mostly about commercial-related activities, protecting data that belongs to someone, etc. which is not really our case.

 - "Be Reluctant To Trust" & "Use Your Community Resources": Those two chapters of the guidelines are entirely focused on off-the-shell components and libraries.
 They invite not to trust blindly and explain trust is transitive.
 They also deal